matt-stam/todo/README.md

 Available Commands:

-    add         Add a new todo
+    add         Add a new Todo

-    done        Mark Item as Done
+    done        Mark Todo as Done

     help        Help about any command

-    list        list all todos
+    list        List all Todos